RedSiege/WMImplant/Readme.md

 ## File Operations
-    cat                                 -   Reads the contents of a file download                            -   Download a file from the targeted machine ls                                  -   File/Directory listing of a specific directory ninjacopy                           -   Copy any file via PowerSploit's NinjaCopy
+    cat                                 -   Reads the contents of a file dg_download                         -   Downloads a file from a device guard protected system dg_upload                           -   Uploads a file to a device guard protected system download                            -   Download a file from the targeted machine ls                                  -   File/Directory listing of a specific directory ninjacopy                           -   Copy any file via PowerSploit's NinjaCopy